Scriptbash/Wispar/README.md

 ## Description
 <p align="justify">
 Wispar is a user-friendly and privacy-friendly Android/iOS app that seamlessly searches scientific journals using the Crossref API.
 Stay updated on your preferred journals by following them and receive new article abstracts in your main feed.
-The integration of EZproxy and Unpaywall ensures convenient access to open-access articles.
+The integration of Unpaywall ensures convenient access to open-access articles, while EZproxy helps overcome subscription barriers.
 No account required.
 </p>

 ## Features overview